 Maradona’s dribbling skills and eye for open space made him the most stunning player in the world in the 1980s.
 Despite a career overshadowed by drug scandals, he led his home nation of Argentina to a World Cup victory in 1986.
 That tournament included the infamous “Hand of God” goal, in which Maradona appeared to have headed the ball into the net.
 He later admitted that he had partially used his fist to punch it in.

-For lots more information on soccer, other sports and related topics, check out the links on the next page.
+For lots more information on soccer, other sports and related topics, check out the links below.